Alexander-556/PowerShellScripts/Docs/Intro/ShellScript_Intro.md

 | **Input Style** | Typed manually, live            | Predefined and saved in a file               |
 | **Examples**    | `cmd.exe`, `bash`, `PowerShell` | `Python`, `PowerShell`, `bash`               |

-TL;DR: Using a shell is like talking live to the OS; scripting is like writing it a set of instructions to follow later.
+TL;DR: Using a shell is like talking live to the OS; scripting is like writing it a set of instructions for the OS to follow later.

 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable-next-line -->